|Quick Facts: Fundraisers|

 The median annual wage for fundraisers was $61,190 in May 2022.

-Employment of fundraisers is projected to grow 17 percent from 2012 to 2022, faster than the average for all occupations.
-Strong employment growth driven by the continued need of various types of organizations to raise money should result in good job opportunities.
+Employment of fundraisers is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment growth is expected to be driven by the continued need of various types of organizations to raise money.

 Compare the job duties, education, job growth, and pay of fundraisers with similar occupations.